yikichen/DSCI510_Final/README.md

 - data_visualization.py: Python script to perform data visualization
 - bonus_visualization.py: Python script to perform bonus visualization

+# Project Description
+## Title: Sentiment Analysis on Reddit and its Correlation with Bitcoin Price
+In this project, I will compare community attitude on FTX collapse: comparison sentiment analysis on r/Cryptocurrency & r/ Bitcoin Reddit Forum.
+I will also compare the correlation between Bitcoin price and Reddit sentiment score.
+## Background
+In November 2022, FTX, one of the world’s largest cryptocurrency companies, announced that it would file for bankruptcy, with its CEO, Sam Bankman-Fried (SBF), stepping down in the wake of a trading scandal that has embroiled the firm in regulatory inquiries.
+While the media reported it as a fraud and criticized the cryptocurrency industry for its lack of transparency, the blockchain community itself disagreed on whether this was a disgrace for the crypto industry or a good thing, for it demonstrated the value of self-custody and decentralization, which is the opposite of how FTX was operated.

+Therefore, this study takes the members of blockchain communities, both in r/Cryptocurrency and r/ Bitcoin Reddit Forum, as objects and studies their attitude toward the collapse of FTX and its CEO SBF, which reveals the ideologies and heterogeneity among the cryptocurrency community.
+The hypothesis is that the attitude in r/ Bitcoin is more positive than in r/Cryptocurrency because Bitcoin holders are considered more consolidated on the idea of decentralization and have long been looking down on speculative crypto communities.
+FTX in Using quantitative methods, this study scrapes the headlines on the two forums since November 11th when SBF announced its filing for bankruptcy.

 # Dependencies

 - Python 3.8.8